Greenaustin2/portfolio_cli_final/README.md

 ## About

-A web application modeled after a CLI to present my web developement portfolio to future employers.
+A web application modeled after a CLI to present my web developement portfolio.

 ![Sample images]()